 Simply put, tracking time within Jira is an investment that undeniably saves time because the data captured is able to reveal inefficiencies in work habits, trends, and patterns.
 More importantly, the information may be applied in many different ways that can simplify the operations of a company.
 Going back to the problems lawyers were facing, Tempo Timesheets would reveal that they are not completing many billable hours and provide information to allow them to remedy that problem.
 In addition, they could export the data out of Jira and use it for payroll or billables.
 A Forrester report revealed that Tempo Timesheets could help companies achieve an ROI of 235% by allowing companies to capture and analyze data related to time.

 How does that apply to your company?
 Want to learn more about how tracking time can actually save it?
-Register to our joint webinar with Tempo on August 28th!
+Watch the recording of our joint webinar with Tempo on August 28th!

 Also, read on to learn how to use Jira more efficiently: